Facial recognition system: Initial development

+Early use by governments

 Following the 1993 FERET face-recognition vendor test, the Department of Motor Vehicles (DMV) offices in West Virginia and New Mexico became the first DMV offices to use automated facial recognition systems to prevent people from obtaining multiple driving licenses using different names.
 Driver's licenses in the United States were at that point a commonly accepted form of photo identification.
 DMV offices across the United States were undergoing a technological upgrade and were in the process of establishing databases of digital ID photographs.
 This enabled DMV offices to deploy the facial recognition systems on the market to search photographs for new driving licenses against the existing DMV database.
 DMV offices became one of the first major markets for automated facial recognition technology and introduced US citizens to facial recognition as a standard method of identification.
 The increase of the US prison population in the 1990s prompted U.S. states to established connected and automated identification systems that incorporated digital biometric databases, in some instances this included facial recognition.
 In 1999, Minnesota incorporated the facial recognition system FaceIT by Visionics into a mug shot booking system that allowed police, judges and court officers to track criminals across the state.

 In this shear mapping the red arrow changes direction, but the blue arrow does not and is used as eigenvector.

 The Viola–Jones algorithm for face detection uses Haar-like features to locate faces in an image.
 Here a Haar feature that looks similar to the bridge of the nose is applied onto the face.